JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 This script can be modified in several ways to give other insights.
 Comparing two different policies to see the differences comes to mind as one example.

-It should also be a relatively small effort to modify the script to automatically restore a policy to a point in time, but thats a story for another day.
+It should also be a relatively small effort to modify the script to automatically restore a policy to a point in time, but that's a story for another day.